 When we finally reached Campo di Fiore, it was already closed.
 So we took a bus home passing Piazza Venezia which look really pretty.

 I took the kids to have dinner in Japanese restaurant close to the apartment because Achita was craving rice.
 She was so excited that she finished 3/4 of the rice and fell asleep after her tummy was full.
-Tomorrow we were going to leave Roma and took the train to Firenze.
+Tomorrow we were going to leave Rome and took the train to Florence/Firenze.